-A basis of countless dessert recipes, French pastry cream or crème pâtissière is on the list of every baker.
-Learn how to make French custard and flavor it in your favorite ways!
+French pastry cream or crème pâtissière is a basic cream used for making countless dessert recipes.
+Learn how to make classic pastry cream (with gelatin and without) and flavor it in your favorite ways.

 Mastering the pastry cream recipe is one of those first classes in a pastry school that leaves students feeling accomplished and eager for more.